 Can You Swim With Tape in Extensions

-In this article, we will discuss how to swim with tape in extensions, what precautions to take, and how to properly care for them post-swim.
-So if you’re planning on hitting the pool or beach this summer and want to keep your extensions looking great, keep reading.
+In this article, we will discuss how to swim with tape-in extensions, what precautions to take, and how to properly care for them post-swim.

 Understanding Tape In Extensions

-Tape in extensions are strands of hair attached to a secure adhesive strip.
+Tape-in extensions are strands of hair attached to a secure adhesive strip.
 The adhesive strip is placed on the base of small sections of your natural hair.
-It’s safe to swim with tape in extensions, but it’s important to take extra care of them when you get out of the pool.

-Always rinse your hair thoroughly with clean water after swimming, and avoid rubbing your hair with a towel.
-The lifespan of tape in extensions can last up to two months depending on how well they are maintained.
-Maintenance includes brushing and washing your hair regularly and avoiding excessive heat styling.
+After swimming, always rinse your hair thoroughly with clean water, and avoid rubbing your hair with a towel.
+The tape’s lifespan in extensions can last up to two months, depending on how well they are maintained.

 Don’t forget to use a heat protectant spray and never use a high heat setting when blow-drying your hair to keep the extensions healthy and long-lasting.

-While tape in extensions are a popular choice, there are other hair enhancements like synthetic hair that swimmers often inquire about.
+While tape-in extensions are a popular choice, there are other hair enhancements, like synthetic hair, that swimmers often inquire about.
 Discover more in our “Can you swim with synthetic hair” article.

 Potential Risks of Swimming With Tape-In Extensions

 Swimming with tape-in extensions is a definite risk.
 Chlorine and salt water can damage the adhesive, causing the extensions to mat or tangle.
 Water can also cause the extensions to slip out, leading to potential embarrassment.
-Beyond that, swimming can also cause scalp irritation or infection if not carefully managed.

 It is important to take all necessary precautions and maintain proper aftercare when swimming with tape-in extensions.
-Keep your head above water, wear a swim cap, shampoo, and condition your hair as soon as possible after swimming, and avoid any excessive friction as you dry your hair.
+Keep your head above water, wear a swim cap, shampoo, and condition your hair as soon as possible after swimming, and avoid excessive friction as you dry your hair.

 With proper care, swimming with tape-in extensions can be a fun way to enjoy your summer without worrying about your hairstyle.